aronlim47-maker/balance-rpg-workload-manager/README.md

 Students may recognise that they are overloaded but still cannot answer three practical questions: **What must remain protected?
 What can be adjusted?
 What consequences will each adjustment create?** Moving one task may protect tonight's sleep while increasing tomorrow's workload, creating deadline risk or affecting teammates.
 Students are the primary stakeholders; secondary stakeholders include teammates, family members, club members and university support services affected by or supporting the student's decisions.

-Existing products address parts of the problem.
-Todoist supports task organisation, replanning, collaboration and progress tracking, while Finch provides self-care features.
-Balance focuses on a specific combination: protected commitments, destination-day capacity, agreement requirements and recovery time within one plan-comparison flow.
+Existing solutions address parts of this problem.
+Todoist supports task organisation, replanning and collaboration, while Finch supports self-care goals and gamified engagement.
+Balance explores how protected commitments, adjustment consequences, agreement requirements and recovery time can work together in one workload decision flow.
+A detailed comparison appears in Section 4.

 ### Our Solution